John Birnie Philip: Life

 As part of Scott's restoration of St Mary's chapel at Sudeley Castle, Philip made a font and reredos, and a white, life-size, marble effigy for the canopied tomb of Catherine Parr.
 The effigy was shown – unfinished – at the Royal Academy in 1859.

 In 1863–64 Scott commissioned Philip, along with Henry Hugh Armstead (1828–1905), to make the podium frieze, the Frieze of Parnassus, on the Albert Memorial in Kensington Gardens.
 Philip carved the images of architects (including Scott himself) on the west side of the monument, and those of the sculptors on the north.
 As well as his work on the frieze, he modelled the bronze allegorical statues of Geometry, Philosophy, Geology and Physiology for niches on the western side of the canopy, and the gilt metal angels on the spire.
 At the time of the commission, Philip and Armstead were little known compared to the other sculptors working on the memorial.
 While carrying out this work, Philip lodged in the kitchen wing of The Pavilion, Sloane Place in Chelsea.

-Elsewhere in London, Philip produced allegorical figures (including Art, Law and Commerce) for the front of Scott's Foreign and Commonwealth Office on Whitehall, eight figures of monarchs for the Royal Gallery in the Palace of Westminster (1868–69), a "young woman in classical drapery floating forward on a small cloud" on a drinking fountain in West Smithfield Square (1870) and the decorations, depicting plants and birds, on the Portland stone capitals of the piers of Blackfriars Bridge.
+Elsewhere in London, Philip produced allegorical figures (including Art, Law and Commerce) for the front of Scott's Foreign and Commonwealth Office on Whitehall, eight figures of monarchs for the Royal Gallery in the Palace of Westminster (1868–69), a "young woman in classical drapery floating forward on a small cloud" for the Peace Drinking Fountain in West Smithfield Square (1870) and the decorations, depicting plants and birds, on the Portland stone capitals of the piers of Blackfriars Bridge.
 By 1870, Philip's success meant he could move into his own home and studio at Manresa Road, Chelsea.

 In 1874, the year before his death, Philip was paid £312 for carving "the Relievos etc." on the entrance porch at the Royal Academy's Burlington House.

 His works in churches and cathedrals include the reredoses for Ely Cathedral, St. George's Chapel, Windsor and Lichfield Cathedral, decorative work at Wakefield Cathedral, the tomb of Dean Lyall in Canterbury Cathedral and the tomb of Lt Col Willoughby Moore in York Minster.
 For the Victoria Memorial, Kolkata, in about 1864, Philip produced a bronze bust of Charlotte Canning, Countess Canning.